sjemmeh/Synology-Surveillance-Station-AI-movement-detection/readme.md

 # Synology movement AI detection - WIP
 ### I tried multiple solutions, but none were working to my specification, so I decided to just write it myself
 ## Setup:
+* Clone the repo
+* Edit the settings.json file

 * Docker:
-  * Edit the settings.json file
   * Run the container

 * Local: